open-telemetry/opentelemetry-specification/specification/api-metrics.md

 Semantically, metric events from Measure instruments are independent, meaning they cannot be combined naturally, as with Counters.
-Measure instruments are used to report many kinds of information, and are recommended for all cases where the additive property of Counter instruments does not apply.
+Measure instruments are used to enter many kinds of information, and are recommended for all cases where the additive property of Counter instruments does not apply.